ASIA

 When I received an invitation from the Macao Government Tourism Office to join their media tour, I felt as though the universe were looking out for me.
 Here was the perfect balance of exploration, security, and connection that I had been missing.

 Frankly, I had an incredible experience in Macao.
-I visited beautiful places, ate delicious food, and traveled with a fantastic group of strangers who quickly became friends.
+I visited beautiful places, ate delicious food, and travelled with a fantastic group of strangers who quickly became friends.
 And the best part?
 You can do this, too!

 One exciting way to explore Macao’s unique experiences is through the Experience Macao Limited Edition campaign.
 Answer three questions correctly to unlock an exclusive Macao holiday designed for you and your loved ones.
 There are 100 unique Macao experiences up for grabs.
 Of course, follow MGTO’s official Instagram (@VisitMacao) for more information about this campaign and to learn more about Macao.